 We need more aid.

-If you want to talk about the Southern strategy, the Republicans, let's talk about the Democrats' Eastern strategy.
+That's the, yeah, if you want to talk about the southern strategy, the Republicans, let's talk about the Democrats' Eastern strategy.

-You only define the Democrats' Eastern strategy for you.
+You want me to define the Democrats' Eastern strategy for you?

 We'll be back in just a moment.

-Donald Lamborough has an interesting piece today in the Washington Times.
+Donald Lambrough has an interesting piece today in the Washington Times.

 Anybody who wants to know where American politics is headed should look at the U.S. Census Bureau's eye-popping population shift projections for the next 30 years.